-The topics lend themselves to studying and engaging with the business world.
-The specification and assessment should encourage students to follow business developments and think critically about contemporary business issues.
+The topics lend themselves to studying and engaging with included analysis, critical thinking and problem solving. the business world.
+The specification and assessment These skills help them to present ordered and coherant should encourage students to follow business arguments which will be an asset to them in any developments and think critically about contemporary undergraduate course. business issues.
 Most of the assessment material is based on real business situations.
-By examining and thinking critically about real business situations as they study the subject, students will gain an insight into different contexts which will help them to understand the key issues in any situation and compare and contrast this with other situations and apply their understanding.
+By examining and thinking A-level business studies looks great to any employer as it critically about real business situations as they study the shows you have background information on how a subject, students will gain an insight into different business works, so you are automatically considered for contexts which will help them to understand the key higher posititions. issues in any situation and compare and contrast this with Possible career choices with A-level business studies other situations and apply their understanding.